bitcraze/hardware/src/products/crazyflie-bolt/datasheet/index.md

 ## Caution

 {% datasheet_notice warning; %}
 **NOTE:** Remember that a bigger quadcopter can be dangerous!
-Always use adequate prodction and always test your code without propellers attached.
+Always use adequate protection and always test your code without propellers attached.
 {% enddatasheet_notice %}